alythobani/obsidian-callout-commands/README.md

 ## Commands provided

+Two types of commands are provided: `Wrap lines in X callout` and `Remove callout from selected lines`.
+Using them together, you can easily change the type of an existing callout.

 > [!TIP]
 > Both commands work on full lines of text, so your cursor position within a given line doesn't matter.
 As long as part of a line is selected, the entire line will be included.